 11 Oct REMIN 2019 Testimonial Competition

 From late October to early December REMIN users were invited to submit an entry in the 2019 REMIN Testimonial competition.
 Deadline for entries was 9th December 2019.
 We are now delighted to announce the winner is Entry No. 8, JOHN HAMILTON – Young, 2nd Year Crofter & Lifetime Gardener from the Island of Lewis.
 John will receive a copy of Charles Dowding’s 2020 Calendar and Vegetable Garden Diary with an inscription written by Charles, especially for him, 2 (more!)
 REMIN woolly hats and 4 x 20kg bags of REMIN volcanic rock dust.
-We will hopefully put a photo of John up on the website once he has received his prizes.
 Well done John – and how lucky the Island of Lewis to have a Box Scheme supply of REMINERALISED VEGETABLES planned for later in 2020!!!

 Meanwhile growers are positively invited to send in their experiences of using REMIN volcanic rock dust in 2019 inclusive of a few photos.
 Contributors will receive a FREE REMIN woolly hat!